Created: March 1995

 One of my goals with these pages is to do a knowledge dump with hopes that what I learned, often the hard way will be of use.
 Before starting this dump, you should know a little about me as I am not the average or simple self-trained woodworker.

 Most don't have the sometimes less than happy experience of apprenticing under a serious pro.
 Fortunately some of the best are available on video.
 For instance, here is a link to one of Jim Cummins videos that I think is a must see for most.
 My own background came a lot harder.
 Although he owned many of the best tools made, at heart my father was a Neanderthal meaning he preferred to only use hand tools to make furniture.
 He apprenticed to a fine German craftsman that had no patience for compromise.
 Some of the most beautiful work I have ever seen was done by my father, especially when making something special for my mother and his family.
 He made display cases, jewelry boxes, etc. that were to just die for.
-At first all looks simple, but then on careful inspection we notice that the grain is all perfectly matched and there were no visible joints.
+At first all looks simple but then on careful inspection we notice that the grain is all perfectly matched and there were no visible joints.
 How did he make a tree grow in a square?
 How do you cut a hinge joint in a box with the grain perfectly matched?
 The closer the inspection the finer the work, plus all felt very touchable for lack of a better term.
 You just wanted to not only look but touch his finer pieces.
 Although the work was wonderful, the behind the scenes was horrid.
-It takes hours of very specialized grinding, honing, sharpening, then stropping to get hand tools optimally tuned.
-Keeping them beyond razor sharp and always ready was not an honor.
-Getting criticized for not having the planes far more than razor sharp was no fun and birthright does not make for a happy forced apprenticeship.
-This background taught me enough about hand tools that I now own many of the best power tools made and invest in the best and sharpest blades, bits, cutters, and even sandpaper.
+It takes hours of very specialized grinding, honing, sharpening, then stropping to get hand tools optimally tuned meaning beyond razor sharp to scary sharp.
+Keeping them scary sharp and always ready was not an honor, but was my job as his volunteered apprentice.
+Getting criticized for not having the planes scary sharp was no fun and birthright does not make for a happy forced apprenticeship.
+This background taught me enough about hand tools that I now own and prefer many of the best power tools made, but still have the best and sharpest blades, bits, cutters, and even sandpaper.
 My tools let me make a dozen recipe boxes in the time my father could make just one, and instead of spending days doing final shaving and fitting, mine go together perfectly first time with no adjustment needed.
 The difference is simply using the right tools all properly setup to be dead on.

 Then we have to prepare the wood for use.
 The old technique still works using a long Jack plane, scraper and sandpaper, but this takes lots of practice and skill saying nothing of time only to get still questionable consistency results.
 Invariably, the wood we buy today is not square nor are the faces parallel, plus many woods contain nails and other things that will ruin our blades, bits and cutters.
-There are lots of tricks to compensate and waste minimum material, but the best technique is to start with really well chosen properly sized and grained wood then use a metal detector because too many blades have been ruined because of stray nails and staples embedded in wood, especially with locally cut trees.
+There are lots of tricks to compensate and waste minimum material, but the best technique is to start with really well chosen properly sized and grained wood.
+You then need to carefully use a metal detector over all the wood because too many blades, bits and cutters have been ruined because of stray nails and staples embedded in wood, especially with locally cut trees.
 One of my friends strongly recommends that we also examine the ends of all boards and reject all that have any sign of embedded sand or gravel.
 Although we do our best to make sure the wood is clean, sometimes we still get big surprises.
 Some friends of mine were building Maloof style rocking chairs out of thick old Claro Walnut.
-When cutting things out one of them found a lead musket ball embedded in the wood!
+When cutting things out, one of them found a lead musket ball embedded in the wood!
+And no, our metal detectors only detect iron and steel, not lead.
 Dimensioning the lumber is a multistep operation.
 This first step is establishing wood thickness.
 We use a jointer to create a flat reference surface.
 Then we use a planner to get a parallel top and set the rough wood thickness.
 Then we use the finer helical planner followed by a drum or belt sanding system on both sides to get final desired thickness before final finish sanding.
-Then to set the width of our boards we need to first saw one edge with a dead on straight edge followed by jointing, rough sanding, then ripping to rough size and final jointing and rough sanding.
+Then to set the width of our boards we need to first saw one edge with a dead-on straight edge that is perpendicular to the top and bottom.
+Then we again have to rip, joint, and rough sand to rough get all to the rough size the final jointing and sanding to get our final sizes.

 The last phase of dimensioning most lumber involves cutting to length.
 Initially radial arm saws were used for power cross cutting, but these were known to be terrible in terms of staying square.
 That left most struggling with too long boards being pushed by our miter gauges sideways through our table saws.
 As soon as the pieces get much longer than their support surface these cuts stop being square.
 For years many uses a carpenter's square as an edge guide for a hand held power saw to cut boards to length.
 This limited accuracy provides such poor repeatability often our pieces don't fit properly.
 Today many have shifted to cut off and sliding compound miter saws (SCMS).
 It is best to have a long station setup with stops so we can accurately repeat cutoff cut lengths.
 Often it is too awkward to try and use our jointers and sanding stations to finish preparing the ends, so most end up using hand held power tools for board end cleanup.